mija/yuki.cfg/README.md

 zeus.cfg = let lightning rain from above

-numhelp.cfg - contains an ascii-image keymap for numpad bindings. strongly recommend you to download this to learn the buybinds.
+keyhelp.cfg - contains an ascii-image keymap for buybinds. strongly recommend you to download this to learn the buybinds.

 Extras (Text Update)
 ============